fupengl/react-app-rewired-esbuild/README.md

 Use `esbuild` in your `create-react-app`.

-`react-scripts` When the project grows, the compilation speed is slow, and the development uses `esbuild` to improve the compilation speed
+`react-scripts` When the project grows, the compilation speed is slow, and the development uses `esbuild` to improve the compilation speed.

+> It is recommended to use the development mode to ensure stability !!!

 ## Features